palgoel/jen_doc_git/readme.txt

-This project is to add issue in youtrack
+This project is to add issue in youtrack it also uses docker file for docker images.